wzy0766/USC-EE599-Computing-Principles/README.md

 cd final-project-wzy0766/
 ```
 ### OpenCV Installation
-For visualizations, I used [OpenCV](https://github.com/opencv/) library as a black box on Ubuntu.
+For visualizations, I used [OpenCV](https://github.com/opencv/) and [Xming](https://sourceforge.net/projects/xming/) library as a black box on WSL Ubuntu.

 Use the following commands to install OpenCV.